shelbymscott/shelbymscott.github.io/_NDSEGConference/NDSEGConference.md

 <b>Covariates</b>
 <p>
 The subset selection algorithm presents a constant, poverty, unemployment, and dependents as the best predictors of gun crime in Chicago.
-The table in the results at the top of this page shows the results from the algorithm.
-This allows us to see which subsets of predictors also fit the model reasonably well and therefore may need to be further considered.
+The table in the results (linked at the top of this page) shows the results from the algorithm.
+This allows us to see which subsets of predictors fit the model reasonably well and therefore may need to be further considered.
 We also show some diagnostics from the algorithm.
 The objective change at convergence ($\delta$) represents how well the algorithm performs and should be close to zero.
 Therefore, our procedure has done reasonably well at finding the appropriate subset.
 The log likelihood ($LogL$) does not have an interpretation on its own, but is used to calculate the AIC values and therefore part of the comparison with other models.
 The dispersion parameter ($\alpha$) represents how scattered the data are around the mean.
 A dispersion parameter of one would suggest a Poisson distribution.
-The resulting value of $alpha = 0.7095$ confirms the decision to model this data using a negative binomial distribution.
+The resulting value of $\alpha = 0.7095$ confirms the decision to model this data using a negative binomial distribution.
 </p>

 <b>Determining Disease States</b>